A yard that blends into the natural landscape not only showcases the unique aspects of an area but reduces water usage as well.

 This information is important in creating your xeriscape design because you will need to pick elements that can withstand the weather in your area.

-There are a couple of elements that work beautifully in both of these types of weather and work well for drought tolerant landscaping.
-They include:
+There are a couple of elements that work beautifully in both of these types of weather and work well for drought-tolerant landscaping.

 - Stone.
 Whether it is a flagstone patio or pebble paths, stone will last no matter what the weather and naturally fits in both environments.

-- Artificial grass.
+- Natural grass.
 Grass grows naturally in north Texas, but may be hard to maintain because of erratic weather patterns.
 Artificial grass will blend in with the landscape and requires very little maintenance.

 - Natural fabrics.
 Most of today’s fabrics are meant to withstand weather.